openMF/mifos-gazelle/performance-testing/README.md

 - TCO estimation based on performance metrics
 - Comprehensive reporting

-The tools can be used individually or together to assess performance, analyze bottlenecks, and estimate infrastructure costs for deploying Mojafos components.
+The tools can be used individually or together to assess performance, analyze bottlenecks, and estimate infrastructure costs for deploying Mifos Gazelle components.

 ## Prerequisites